EQUIPP® FAQ

 - PQS receives monthly eligibility files from participating health plans and reconciles member eligibility with the measure calculation.
 Based upon when the health plan records are updated with this information, it may not be immediately reflected for the patient in the dashboard as it depends on how long it takes the health plans to receive the information.
 The data will be reconciled with the reporting on the date the patient passed once the records have been updated.

 - If a patient passes away, they are no longer evaluated for that measure from that point moving forward.
 However, the pharmacy and health plan would still be evaluated for the time period in which the patient is alive.
-Therefore, a pharmacy simply relying on patient outliers may be limiting their capabilities to improve quality measure scores.
+Therefore, a pharmacy simply relying on patient outliers may be limiting its capabilities to improve quality measure scores.

-- How can I remove an outlier that is an outlier due to hospitalization or rehab?
+7. How can I remove an outlier that is an outlier due to hospitalization or rehab?

 - Scenarios such as these are limited.
 When they do occur, a patient may experience a lapse in fills at your pharmacy during their stay.

-- How can I remove an outlier that went to a nursing home?
+8. How can I remove an outlier that went to a nursing home?

 - If a patient has moved to a nursing home and is no longer getting their medications at your pharmacy, once the majority of the fills are at the pharmacy providing the nursing home’s medication, then the patient will no longer be attributed to your pharmacy.
 Once the patient is attributed to another pharmacy, the patient will no longer be listed in your outlier section for that measure.